KSAN (FM)

 KSAN (107.7 MHz, "107.7 The Bone") is a commercial FM radio station licensed to San Mateo, California, and serving the San Francisco Bay Area.
-It is owned and operated by Cumulus Media and it airs a mainstream rock radio format.
+It is owned and operated by Cumulus Media and it airs a classic rock radio format.
 It also serves as the FM flagship station for the San Francisco 49ers Radio Network.
-KSAN's studios and offices are located on Battery Street in San Francisco's SoMa district.
+KSAN's studios and offices are located in Daly City, California.

 KSAN has an effective radiated power (ERP) of 8,900 watts.
 Its transmitter is off Radio Road on San Bruno Mountain in Brisbane, California.
 KSAN broadcasts in the HD Radio hybrid format.

 History

 KUFY/KVEZ

 On April 1, 1963, KUFY signed on the air.
-It was the FM counterpart of KOFY (now KTCT), owned by Intercontinental Radio, Inc. While the AM station aired a Regional Mexican format, KUFY played beautiful music, mostly instrumental cover versions of popular songs along with Hollywood and Broadway showtunes.
+It was the FM counterpart of KOFY (now KTCT), owned by Intercontinental Radio, Inc. While the AM station aired a regional Mexican format, KUFY played beautiful music, mostly instrumental cover versions of popular songs along with Hollywood and Broadway showtunes.

 Because KUFY played easy listening music, the call sign changed to KVEZ in 1968.